 What stores and restaurants are open?

 Many of our retailers and restaurants are open for curbside pick-up and delivery orders as well as indoor shopping and dining with limited capacity.
-In accordance with Harris County’s advisory, restaurants are operating at 50% capacity.
-You can see the full list of open shops and eateries here.
-For additional updates, you can also refer to our Shop & Dine page and see our Instagram and Facebook for updates.
+In accordance with Harris County’s advisory, restaurants are operating at 75% capacity.
+For additional updates, you can also refer to our Shop & Dine page and see our Instagram and Facebook for more information.

 How is COVID-19 affecting store hours?